songtaogui/blog_builder/index.md

 - Population genomics and genetics
 - Graphic genomics
 - Multi-omics integration
-I am also co-maintaining the [ZEAMAP](www.zeamap.com) database, which collected multi-omics data in *Zea* populations.
+I am also the co-builder of the [ZEAMAP](http://www.zeamap.com) database v1.0, which collected multi-omics data in *Zea* populations.
 \end{biography}

 \shortcv{